 A few of the original homes built in Aladdin City lasted over the years, but when Hurricane Andrew hit in 1992, the still-standing structures suffered significant damage.
 The Seaboard Air Line Railway station, uniquely built of wood unlike other train stations made of stucco and concrete, remained intact, but unfortunately, it was torn down after Hurricane Andrew.

-Apix, Florida, is known as a ghost town today, but in its prime time, it was not a town at all.
-In 1945, a hot topic of the time was using hydrogen as a fuel source.
+Apix, Florida, is known as a ghost town today, but in its prime time, it was not a town.
+In 1945, a hot topic was using hydrogen as a fuel source.
 The Air Force and an American aerospace manufacturer known as Pratt & Whitney purchased a ten-square-mile piece of land in Western Palm Beach in 1956.

 In 1876, George Franklin Drew ran for Florida governor.
 On January 2, 1877, Drew was officially elected and served until January 4, 1881, when he returned to the lumber business.
 Drew would relocate to Jacksonville, Florida, at the turn of the century, before dying on September 26, 1900, at 73.

 George Franklin Drew’s mansion in Ellaville remained standing until the 1970s when vandalism and arson damage left the once beautiful two-story structure burnt and in ruins.
-The Hillman Bridge that was built in 1925 was replaced by a new bridge in 1986.
-Sawmill remains can be found across the river from the townsite in the Suwannee River State Park.
+The Hillman Bridge, built in 1925, was replaced by a new bridge in 1986.
+Sawmill remains can be found across the river from the Suwannee River State Park townsites.
 Deserted homes and buildings can also be found in the area.

 Rosewood, Florida, is a tale of unity and tragedy.
-Founded in 1845 by both black and white settlers, the town was remembered to be friendly, happy, and have general unity.
-Members of the community worked together to make the town a good place for all.
+Founded in 1845 by black and white settlers, the town was remembered to be friendly, happy, and have general unity.
+Community members worked together to make the town a good place for all.